CBICA/NiChart_BAScores/tutorial/train.md

 - device: Either cuda, mps or cpu
 - model: The type of backbone, currently supported: [resnet18, resnet34]
 - model_type: Either single or pairwise
+- meta: Only for the pairwise models, if set to True for single input models it won't affect anything.
+If True, it enables concatenation of the features with the difference.
+- pretrained_single: You can set pretrained weights as a starting phase for training, you can only pass single input type of weights here
+- pretrained_pairwise: You can use pairwise weights as well, if you do that, only the backbone weights will be loaded(can't use single input type weights for pairwise models)
 - target: The name of the target value(same as in the label dict)
 - optimizer: We support a limited amount of tested optimizer for brain age values, you can see them at the [main](../BAScores/__main__.py)
 - batch_size: The batch size that the loader will use